freenas/freenas-docs/userguide/tn_options.rst

 Shutdown
 --------

-If you click :guilabel:`Shutdown`, you will receive the warning message shown in
+Clicking :guilabel:`Shutdown` shows the warning message in :numref:`Figure %s <shutdown1>`.
-:numref:`Figure %s <shutdown1>`
-and your browser color will change to red to indicate that you have selected an option that will negatively impact users of the %brand% system.
+The browser window background color changes to red to indicate that this is an option that will negatively impact users of the %brand% system.